heig-vd-dai-course/heig-vd-dai-course-code-examples/README.md

-# Java IOs examples
+# HEIG-VD DAI Course - Code examples

-This repository contains examples of Java IOs.
-You'll learn how to read and write binary and text files, how to use buffers and manage encoding.
+This repository contains the code examples related to the [main repository](https://github.com/heig-vd-dai-course/heig-vd-dai-course).

 We recommend you to try each example and understand how it works.

-# Usage
+## Usage

 To run the examples, you can use the following command: